Video: Databases and search strategies (3:40 minutes)

 Pre-written SDG search strategies available in Scopus

-Scopus, a database of multidisciplinary research, provides pre-written search strategies to capture articles on topics about each of the 17 United Nations Sustainable Development Goals (SDGs).
-To access these SDG search strategies in Scopus:
+Scopus, a multidisciplinary research database, provides pre-written search strategies to capture articles on topics about each of the 17 United Nations Sustainable Development Goals (SDGs).
+These search strategies were updated in 2023 and are no longer available directly on "Advanced Document Search".
+To use these SDG search strategies:

 More about the Sustainable Development Goals: